 The Oceanaire Seafood Room

 A not-so-abbreviated menu features clam chowder, crabcakes, shrimp cocktail, fish tacos and grilled tuna, cod, salmon and other simple pleasures.
 There are sides, too (mac-and-cheese, hash browns, grilled asparagus) and for home cooks, the kitchen will prepare a make-your-own surf-and-turf kit.
-Receive 10% off all to-go orders.
-Curbside, noon-8 p.m.
+Receive 10 % off all to-go orders.
+Delivery and curbside, noon-8 p.m.
 Mon.-Fri., 3-8 p.m.
 Sat.-Sun.

 50 S. 6th St., Mpls., 612-333-2277, theoceanaire.com

-"We're hanging on like everyone else," said owner John Kraus.
-"We lost about 90 % of our wholesale business, but we still have the co-ops.
-We're sticking to what we do, and trying to keep it as normal for everyone."
+“We’re hanging on like everyone else,” said owner John Kraus.
+“We lost about 90 % of our wholesale business, but we still have the co-ops.
+We’re sticking to what we do, and trying to keep it as normal for everyone.”
 That means creating breads and exquisitely Instagram-able pastries straight out of a Parisian bakery.
-"We sold out of the cakes today," said Kraus.
-There's no formal delivery system, but pre-order by phone is requested.
-"But I did a couple of free deliveries today, within a few miles of the shop," said Kraus.
-"We'll do whatever we have to get people some bread and pastries.
-That's what we're here for."
-(Note: Kraus' St. Paul shop, Rose Street Patisserie, 171 Snelling Av.
-N., 651-556-4488, is temporarily closed).
+“We sold out of the cakes today,” said Kraus.
+There’s no formal delivery system, but pre-order by phone is requested.
+“But I did a couple of free deliveries today, within a few miles of the shop,” said Kraus.
+“We’ll do whatever we have to get people some bread and pastries.
+That’s what we’re here for.”
+(Note: Kraus’ St. Paul shops, Rose Street Patisserie, 171 Snelling Av.
+N., 651-556-4488, and Rose Street Cafe, 882 W. 7th St., 651-556-4487, are temporarily closed).
 Curbside, 7 a.m.-2 p.m.
-Tue.-Sun.
+Wed.-Sun.

 4552 Grand Av.
 S., Mpls., 612-354-3257, patisserie46.com